huntabyte/bits-ui/sites/docs/content/components/command.md

 ## Architecture

-The Command component is composed of several subcomponents, each with a specific role:
+The Command component is composed of several sub-components, each with a specific role:

 -   **Root**: The main container that manages the overall state and context of the command menu.
 -   **Input**: The text input field where users can type to search or filter commands.